 Show All Answers

 Check out our interactive map!
-You can select different layers to see not only what sidewalks have been completed, but also where future sidewalks are planned.
+You can select different map views to see not only what sidewalks have been completed, but also where future sidewalks are planned.

 Check out our interactive map!
-You can select different layers to see not only where future sidewalks are planned, but also what sidewalks have been completed.
+You can select different map views to see not only where future sidewalks are planned, but also what sidewalks have been completed.

 Sidewalks are guided by a master plan that includes recommendations for sidewalk and trail segments across the City.
 Using the master plan as a guide, sidewalks ultimately get built by one of four ways:

 Get more information about how sidewalks are built here.

 When some of the older neighborhoods were developed, plans at the time did not include adding sidewalks.
 However, if the neighborhood would like to add sidewalks there are some options.
 Take a look at our sidewalk planning page to see how sidewalks are planned and built in the City.

 There are several considerations when putting in sidewalks:

 It cost’s anywhere from $20-60 per linear square foot to build sidewalks.
 Get more sidewalk funding information here.

 As much as possible, we work to include the cost of new sidewalks into existing projects.
 This could include adding sidewalks to a new roadway project.
 On the commercial side, we work with developers to include sidewalks in their developments as well.
 When those options are not possible we also actively see out federal and state grants to help fund new sidewalks.
 Click here for more details about our sidewalk funding process.